A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Abstract

 \section{Abstract}

 We consider the long-standing question of whether every regular LB-space is complete.
-The latter is open since the 1950s and is based on Grothendieck's early work in functional analysis.
-Rather than looking for a proof or counterexample, we categorify the question and formulate homological versions in terms of derived categories with respect to several natural exact structures.
-In one case we establish a bounded derived equivalence between the categories of regular and complete LB-spaces.
+This problem has been open since the 1950s and originates in Grothendieck's early work in functional analysis.
+Rather than seeking a direct proof or counterexample, our approach is to study weak versions of the problem using homological methods.
+We consider the categories of complete and, respectively, regular LB-spaces, establish that their derived categories are well-defined with respect to several exact structures, and show that there are canonical triangle functors between them.
+If one of these functors were not an equivalence, this would provide a negative answer to Grothendieck's question.
+In contrast, we prove that one of them is an equivalence.
+This may be interpreted as evidence in favor of an affirmative answer to the original problem, and it shows in particular that the two classes of spaces share the same homological algebra, even if they were to differ.